Gurobi/gurobi-machinelearning/CONTRIBUTING.md

 Welcome to Gurobi Machine Learning!

-We value your experience in using Gurobi Machine Learning and would like to encourage you to contribute directly to this project.
+We value any level of experience in using Gurobi Machine Learning and would like to encourage you to contribute directly to this project.

 ## How to report bugs or submit feature requests